digidem/mapeo-mobile/KNOWN_ISSUES.md

 - There is no way to stop the location of a new observation updating from the GPS except from saving the observation (e.g. the user needs to stay in the same location until they save the observation for the first time)
+- Pressing the "locate me" button moves the map to your location without animation (sudden jump)

 #### Edit Observation